Firstcard

 Bad-credit cards are a launching pad.
 Here's a realistic 24-month timeline:

-Months 0–6: Foundation.
-Get a secured card or bad-credit card like Capital One Platinum Secured, Self Visa, or Discover it Secured.
-Use it monthly for small purchases (groceries, gas).
+Months 0–6: Get a secured or bad-credit card (Capital One Platinum Secured, Self Visa, Discover it Secured).
+Use it monthly for small purchases.
 Pay in full every month.

-Months 6–12: Upgrade & Rewards.
-Request a credit line increase (Capital One, Discover, and Self allow this).
-You may automatically upgrade to a rewards card (Discover it Cash Back) or qualify for Capital One QuicksilverOne.
-Apply for QuicksilverOne if not auto-upgraded—1.5% cashback is game-changing.
+Months 6–12: Request a credit line increase or automatically upgrade to a rewards card.
+Apply for Capital One QuicksilverOne if not auto-upgraded — 1.5% cashback is a meaningful step up.

-The key: Don't rush.
-Avoid applying for too many cards in short timeframes (which hurts your score).
-Instead, use one card responsibly, let your credit improve, then graduate.
+The key: don't rush.
+Use one card responsibly, let your credit improve, then graduate.

 FAQ: Travel & Bad-Credit Credit Cards